BillRaymond/cambermast-website/_posts/2021-03-09-taking-agile-from-concept-to-practice-with-dr.john-farlik.md

 libsynUrl: https://directory.libsyn.com/episode/index/id/18217643

 ---
-In this podcast I speak with Dr. Farlik and discuss successful implementation of agile in part by gauging where stakeholders fall on the agile-waterfall continuum and working with them at their level.
+In this podcast, I speak with Dr John Farlik and discuss the successful implementation of agile in part by gauging where stakeholders fall on the agile-waterfall continuum and working with them at their level.
 We discuss how planning is a crucial part of agile even when done differently than for a waterfall project.

 ## Contact Dr. John Farlik